 Rev Dr Richard Conrad OP

-Fr Richard has been the Director of the Aquinas Institute since 2014, with responsibility for organising its annual programme of reading classes, seminars, lectures and colloquia, for hosting its visiting scholars, and for participating in its research, including collaboration with other research centres.
-Before taking up that post, he was Vice-Regent of Studies at Blackfriars.
+Fr Richard was the Director of the Aquinas Institute from 2014 until 2020, prior to which he was the Vice-Regent of Studies at Blackfriars.
 He is a member of the Faculty of Theology, University of Oxford.

 Fr Richard holds a license in dogmatic theology from the Angelicum in Rome.
 He teaches dogmatic and sacramental theology in the Studium, and occasionally at the Maryvale Institute, Birmingham, where for 10 years he directed an MA in Catholic Theology.
 He is also external examiner for the BA in Fundamental Catholic Theology taken by students of St Mary’s College, Oscott, and an examiner for the BTh and MTh degrees of the University of Oxford.